An Algorithm for the Assignment Game Beyond Additive Valuations: Preliminaries

-To simplify definitions and proofs, we assume the existence of $|S|$ dummy items with infinite capacity, with the property that for any buyer $b_i$, any dummy item $j_0$, and any bundle of items $T$, the marginal value of the dummy item is $v_i(j_0\mid T) = 0$.
-Notice that this assumption is without loss of generality since, at any competitive equilibrium, each dummy item will not be fully matched, which means it must have price $p_{j_0} = 0$.
+To simplify definitions and proofs, we assume the existence of $|B||S|$ dummy items, with the property that for any buyer $i$, any dummy item $j_0$, and any bundle of items $T$, the marginal value of the dummy item is $v_i(j_0\mid T) = 0$.
+Notice that this assumption is without loss of generality since, at any competitive equilibrium $(\mu, p)$, if dummy item $j_0$ is matched to buyer $i$, then $u_i(\mu(i), p) \ge u_i(\mu(i)\setminus\{j_0\}, p)$, which means $p_{j_0} = 0$.
 Thus, $u_i(j_0\mid T, p) = 0$ for all buyers $i$ and all bundles $T$.
-Essentially, dummy items are always worth nothing and cost nothing.
+Essentially, dummy items are always worth nothing and cost nothing: from a competitive equilibrium in the instance with dummy items, we can obtain a competitive equilibrium for the original instance by removing dummy items from all buyers' bundles.